j-chat/cybersecurity_training/README.md

 * [Hack The Box](https://ctf.hackthebox.com/): Search for upcoming or ongoing CTFs.
 * [National Cyber League](https://www.nationalcyberleague.org): The National Cyber League hosts their main challenges on cyberskyline.com during the Fall and Spring Seasons, which comes at a small cost.
 They do host mini challenges in the summer and winter through their social media accounts.
 NOTE: you can still participate despite not being a student.
 * [picoCTF](https://www.picoctf.org/): picoCTF is a free computer security education program with original content built on a capture-the-flag framework created by security and privacy experts at Carnegie Mellon University.
-* TryHackMe Advent of Cyber: Learn the basics of Cyber Security by completing beginner-level exercises from December 1st to 25th.
+* [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/past-challenges/): SANS hosts their Holiday Hack Challenge from December to January.
 * Secure Code Warrior Tournaments: Secure Code Warrior hosts various tournaments online.
 Some could be found on their [twitter](https://twitter.com/SecCodeWarrior) or searching the web.
-* [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/past-challenges/): SANS hosts their Holiday Hack Challenge from December to January.
+* [Tenable CTF](https://tenable.ctfd.io/login): Challenges include Web App, Reverse Engineering, Crypto, Stego, Forensics, Tenable, and more.
-### In Person
+* TryHackMe Advent of Cyber: Learn the basics of Cyber Security by completing beginner-level exercises from December 1st to 25th.
 ### Mixed
 * CMD+CTRL Cyber Range: Security Innovation hosts their CMD+CTRL Cyber Range at various conferences, meetups, or online.
 Check out their [twitter](https://twitter.com/SecInnovation) or [LinkedIn](https://www.linkedin.com/company/security-innovation/) for upcoming competitions.
 * Immersive Labs: Immersive Labs have competitions at various conferences or online.
 Check out their [twitter](https://twitter.com/immersivelabsuk) or [LinkedIn](https://www.linkedin.com/company/immersive-labs-limited/) for upcoming challenges.